Pollinators: decline in numbers

 There is evidence that populations of bees and other pollinators are less healthy and abundant than they have been.
 If action is not taken, pollinator declines will have serious implications for biodiversity, food production and the ornamental garden.

 Scientific names Bombus spp; Andrena, Specodes, Nomada, Anthophora, Colletes, Eucera, Melecta, Dasypoda, Megachile, Osmia, Anthidium; Syrphidae; Diptera; Lepidoptera; Coleoptera

 Main causes Loss of habitat for nesting and foraging, climate change

 What sorts of pollinators are there?

 - Bumblebees (Bombus spp.) are social bees.
-There are about 24 bumblebee species in Britain about 12 are commonly seen in gardens.
-At peak strength in midsummer, a bumblebee nest may contain between 50 and 400 bees, the nests last one season and usually queens overwinter.
+There are about 24 bumblebee species in Britain around 12 are commonly seen in gardens.
+At peak strength in midsummer, a bumblebee nest may contain between 50 and 400 bees.
+Nests last one season and usually only queens overwinter

 Additional information about other pollinator groups can be found in the supporting document for the National Pollinator Strategy.